frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 Indulgences are of special importance in our effort to assist the souls in Purgatory.
 The Church teaches that indulgences can be gained in two forms---plenary and partial.
 There are certain indulgences that are intended exclusively for the benefit of the faithful departed.

 The Church grants partial indulgences for many works of piety like mental prayer, reciting of the *Angelus* or *Regina Coeli*, the use of religious objects which have been blessed by a priest (a crucifix, a rosary, a scapular, a medal).

-If the object has been blessed by the Roman Pontiff or a prelate, the owner may gain a plenary indulgence on the feast of Sts.
-Peter and Paul, after making an act of faith.
+If the object has been blessed by the Roman Pontiff or a prelate, the owner may gain a plenary indulgence on the feast of Saints Peter and Paul, after making an act of faith.

 Other opportunities for partial indulgences include the reading of Sacred Scripture, praying of the *Memorare*, spiritual communions, the litanies, praying the *Adoro te devote*, the *Salve Regina*, the *Hail, Holy Queen*, praying for the Holy Father, retreats.

 It\'s a really good intention to have, in the course of our life, to gain all the indulgences that we can, even though we might not be aware on that particular day that there is an indulgence that we can gain.
 We build up a spiritual wealth that way.

-Certain acts can earn us a plenary indulgence if we fulfill the ordinary requirements, which are: Confession within the week or a Communion within the week, and prayer for the Roman Pontiff.
+Certain acts can earn us a plenary indulgence if we fulfill the ordinary requirements, which are: Confession within the week, a Communion within the week, and prayer for the Roman Pontiff.

 The plenary indulgence can take away all the temporal pain caused by sin.
 When we commit a venial sin, we merit temporal pain, temporal punishment.
 When we commit a mortal sin, we merit eternal pain, eternal punishment.